CONSUMER MEDICINE INFORMATION

-The effects of alcohol could be made worse while taking Somidem.
+This can increase the risk of side effects.
 You may feel more sleepy, dizzy or light-headed.
-Alcohol

-can also increase the risk of sleep walking and some other related sleep behaviours (see Side effects).
+Alcohol can also increase the risk of sleep walking and some other related sleep behaviours

 Things to be careful of

-Somidem may cause drowsiness, dizziness or light-headedness.
-Make sure you know how Somidem affects you before you drive
+Make sure you know how you react to SOMIDEM before you drive a car or operate machinery.

-Somidem helps most people, but it may have unwanted side effects in some people.
+SOMIDEM helps most people with insomnia, but it may have unwanted side effects in